clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

   of the presentation (or associated works) but will not be speaking at the conference.
   - Authors are not able to upload content for presentations.
-- **Content:** Content is additional information associated with a presentation.
+- **Content:** Additional information associated with a presentation.
-  - Content may include videos, images, slides or a website link.
+  - Content may include an abstract, text, videos, images, slides or a website link.
+    - More content types are available after importing your program.
   - You may optionally allow speakers to edit the abstracts of their presentations within Midspace.
   - Content is typically uploaded to Midspace by speakers using Midspace's purpose-built submissions system.

-A typical conference will have one or more parallel tracks spread across several days.
+A typical conference will have one or more (parallel) tracks spread across several days.
+Tracks may be represented within Midspace using one of our advanced features (Rooms, Tags or Subconferences) depending on your conference structure.
 Within each track, sessions are scheduled.

 Sessions typically focus on particular topics, research areas or social activities.
 A typical session consists of three presentations followed by a group Q&A (though many other formats are possible).

 A typical presentation has one or two speakers and several co-authors.
-The speakers will often be requested to upload an abstract, a pre-recorded video and a copy of their slides.
-These uploads are usually performed using Midspace's "submissions" features, including automatic subtitling and speaker-editing of subtitles.
+Speakers are commonly asked to provide an abstract, a pre-recorded video and a copy of their slides.
+We recommend using Midspace's submissions system to manage content uploads, particularly video submissions which support automatic subtitling and speaker-editing of subtitles.

 Additional advanced options exist to enable greater customisation of your imported program.
-Please refer to the Advanced Options section below for more information.
+Please refer to the [Advanced Options](#Advanced-Options) section below for more information.

 ### Using the template